Main page content

 My ID has my mailing address on it, how do I register?

-You will need ID or other documents with your residential address to register online.
+To register online, you will need ID or other documents with your residential address.
+There are more than 50 options available.
 If you don't have any documents with your residential address, you can still register when you go to vote.
 An election officer will help you make a declaration.

-My identification shows two different names, can I still register?
+My identification shows two different names, can I still register online?

 No. The name on both pieces of ID must be the same.
-There are many options to show your identity and address.
+There are more than 50+ ID options to show your identity and address.

 There is more information for Electors who are changing their names or using a preferred name.
 Preferred names are those that are different from your legal name.